 20 Tips to Stay Safe in Puerto Vallarta

-Although a travel advisory is in effect, it’s important to remember that tourists flock to Mexico every year without incident.
+Although a Puerto Vallarta travel advisory is in effect, it’s important to remember that tourists flock to Mexico every year without incident.

-The Mexican government is highly motivated to keep tourists safe in order to preserve the tourist trade but you must also do your part when traveling to Mexico.
+Puerto Vallarta safety is high on the Mexican government’s crime initiative because it’s imperative to keep tourists safe in order to preserve our tourist dollars but you must also do your part when traveling to Mexico.

 Traveling anywhere requires a little bit of safety precaution.
-So, remember to enlist these general rules during your vacation and you will not have to continually ask is Puerto Vallarta safe.
+So, remember to enlist these general rules during your vacation and you will not have to continually ask is it safe to travel to Puerto Vallarta.

-Here are some precautions that you can take in order to make sure your trip goes as planned:
+Here are some precautions that you can take in order to make sure your trip goes as planned and check out my must-have items to stay in Mexico.

 - Keep Your Nose Clean: As mentioned above, much of the criminal activity in Mexico revolves around the drug trade and sex trade.
 Although many Americans go south of the border to have a little fun remember the last thing you want is to end up in a Mexican Jail.